Tobshub/tobsblog-v2/src/content/blog/programming-after-one-year.md

 While on tiny 11 and enjoying my dev experience, I decided to learn Docker.
 It was while trying to get Docker to work on tiny 11 that I find out that the stuff tiny 11 strips out includes what Docker needs to run on windows.
 So with my new found OS switching powers, I decided to try out linux.

-It was better for devs anyways and I'd have to learn more than just bash commands at some point.
+It was better for devs anyway and I'd have to learn more than just bash commands at some point.
 And one of my favourite dev-twitch streamers had just made the Windows-to-Linux switch at the time, so I decided to use the same distro - Kubuntu.

 Since it was an older computer, with a lot of issues, I had to do a lot of troubleshooting and trial and error - which included changing some BIOS settings - before I could install and actually run Kubuntu.
 At some point, I just had no operating system on the laptop, with what I thought was a broken ISO on the bootable usb drive I had.
 Needless to say I was pretty scared.